Folayimi/Folayimi.github.io/README.md

-This site created ti enlighten young individual
+This site is created to enlighten young individual
 Who aspire to b something outstanding